Olivera2708/QuizPublic/README.md

 # Two player quiz

 The ultimate test of wits and knowledge where you can challenge your friends and compete in an exciting duel format!
-Whether you're looking to outsmart your friends or hone your skills solo, Duel Quiz offers an immersive experience with its diverse range of questions spanning various fields.
+Whether you're looking to outsmart your friends or hone your skills solo, Two player quiz offers an immersive experience with its diverse range of questions spanning various fields.

 <div align="center">
   <div>